cocos-creator/creator-api-docs-2.x/en/classes/WebView.md

 ##### Methods

-  - [`setJavascriptInterfaceScheme`](#setjavascriptinterfacescheme) Set javascript interface scheme.
+  - [`setJavascriptInterfaceScheme`](#setjavascriptinterfacescheme) Set javascript interface scheme (see also setOnJSCallback). <br/>
-Note: only available on Android and iOS at the moment.
+Note: Supports only on the Android and iOS.
+For HTML5, please refer to the official documentation.<br/>
+Please refer to the official documentation for more details.
-  - [`setOnJSCallback`](#setonjscallback) This callback called when load URL that start with javascript interface scheme.
+  - [`setOnJSCallback`](#setonjscallback) This callback called when load URL that start with javascript interface scheme (see also setJavascriptInterfaceScheme). <br/>
-Note: only available on Android and iOS at the moment.
+Note: Supports only on the Android and iOS.
+For HTML5, please refer to the official documentation.<br/>
+Please refer to the official documentation for more details.
+  - [`evaluateJS`](#evaluatejs) Evaluates JavaScript in the context of the currently displayed page. <br/>
+Please refer to the official document for more details <br/>
+Note: Cross domain issues need to be resolved by yourself <br/>
   - [`destroy`](#destroy) if you don't need the WebView and it isn't in any running Scene, you should call the destroy method on this component or the associated node explicitly.
 Otherwise, the created DOM element won't be removed from web page.